Macschrauber/Macschrauber-s-Rom-Dump/shell script examples.md

 -showlbsn           show LBSN, hwc, son
--showbathealth      show battery-health variables condensed -showfullbathealth  show battery-health variables (gives a hughe report) -rename             ask to rename the given file by machine, serial, firmware, additions -forcerename        same as -rename but don't ask -simulaterename     same as -forcerename but just write out the new filename
+-showbathealth      show battery-health variables condensed -showfullbathealth  show battery-health variables (gives a hughe report) -hexdump            show a hexdump of the variables and certificates that have been read -gathernvram.vol    collect the extracted nvram volumes in /Users/svenradke/All_Nvrams -rename             ask to rename the given file by machine, serial, firmware, additions -forcerename        same as -rename but don't ask -simulaterename     same as -forcerename but just write out the new filename